-Have you noticed a pool of water around the base of the toilet?
-There could be several causes for the leaking toilet.
-The first thing to do is to stop using the toilet until you can locate the source of the leak.
-The second most important thing is to not ignore the toilet leaking at the base.
+Have you observed a pool of water surrounding the toilet’s base?
+There could be several reasons for a leaking toilet, and the first step is to halt its usage until the source of the leakage can be identified.
+Secondly, it’s crucial not to neglect the leaking toilet at the base.

 Finding the Source of a Leaking Toilet

-Start by shutting off the water to the toilet.
-The water shutoff should be under the toilet tank.
-Turn it until it is closed.
+Step 1: Start by turning off the water supply to the toilet, which can usually be found under the toilet tank.
+Turn the valve until it is completely closed.

-Clean up the water from around the base of the toilet.
-Remember, this water could have come from inside the bowl, so make sure to wear protective gloves.
-If you mop the water up, wash your mop head in hot water and bleach to kill germs and bacteria.
+Step 2: Using protective gloves, clean up the water around the toilet’s base, taking into consideration that the water could have come from the inside of the bowl.
+When mopping up the water, wash the mop head thoroughly in hot water and bleach to eliminate germs and bacteria.

-If the tank is not leaking, the next step is to see if the toilet bolts are loose.
-The toilet bolts are normally at the back of the base and have a plastic cover over them.
-Remove the plastic cover and use a wrench to see if the bolts are tight.
-Do not overtighten the bolts, as this could crack the base.
+Step 4: If the tank isn’t leaking, check to see whether the toilet bolts at the base are loose.
+The bolts are usually located at the base’s rear and have a plastic cover.
+Take off the plastic cover and use a wrench to check if the bolts are tight.
+Avoid over-tightening the bolts, as this can crack the base.

-If the bolts are tight, and the tank is not leaking, then it might mean the wax ring that connects the toilet to the sewer line needs replacing.
-Replacing the wax ring can be a messy job and does require having a general knowledge of bathroom plumbing, as well as the right tools and parts.
+Step 5: If the bolts are tight, and the tank isn’t leaking, the wax ring that connects the toilet to the sewer line may need to be replaced.
+Replacing the wax ring is a messy task that requires basic bathroom plumbing knowledge and the right tools and components.

-You will need to drain the toilet tank and remove the toilet from the floor.
-If you do not feel up to this task or are worried you will create more leaks or damage the toilet, then it is better to call a professional bathroom plumber for help.
+You’ll need to drain the toilet tank and remove the toilet from the floor.
+If you’re not confident about handling this task or are afraid of creating additional leaks or damaging the toilet, it’s best to contact a professional bathroom plumber for assistance.

-While the toilet is removed, this is a good time to clean under the toilet and check the flooring and subflooring for water damage, mold, and mildew.
+When the toilet is removed, it’s a good time to inspect under the toilet, as well as the flooring and subflooring, for water damage, mold, and mildew.
 If you discover water damage, you need to allow the affected area to fully dry out and then make any necessary repairs before reinstalling the toilet.